Originally posted on MAKE:

 “I have this train I bought in Germany,” said Lynn, who approached me at a train show, “and I’m looking for someone to build a railroad for me.”

 I visited her a few days later, and found that she had a Märklin Mini-Club Z scale train set, track, and accessories.
 She had purchased it in 1978 as a gift for her father.
+(At the time, Z scale trains were the smallest commercially available.)
+After he passed away, the train had come back to her.
+She had never seen it run, but wanted an operating railroad in time for her retirement party.
+I agreed to build her a 15″ x 31″ tabletop railroad, with less than five months to get it done.

 Whether tackling a new hobby, prototyping a product idea, or simply satisfying your curiosity, the world of Arduino offers a wealth of possibities.
 The best way to dive in is with the right resources in hand, so EngBlaze has picked five of the best Arduino books out there to help you brush up on your skills.
 Each book caters to different topics and skill levels, so check out our summaries to see which one is right for you.